fluxcd/helm-operator-get-started/README.md

 **I have a dedicated Kubernetes cluster per environment and I want to use the same Git repo for all.
 How can I do that?**

 For each cluster create a Git branch in your config repo.
 When installing Flux set the Git branch using `--set git.branch=cluster-name`.

-**How can I monitor the CD pipeline and the workloads managed by Flux?**

-[Weave Cloud](https://www.weave.works/product/cloud/) is a SaaS product by Weaveworks that extends Flux with:

-* a UI for all Flux operations, audit trail and alerts for deployments
-* a realtime map of your cluster to debug and analyse its state
-* full observability and insights into your cluster (hosted Prometheus with 13 months of metrics history)
-* instant Flux operations via GitHub webhooks routing

 ### Getting Help